The 5 best places to go skiing in Scotland

 We couldn’t possibly talk about skiing in Scotland without mentioning Glenshee, could we?

-Its location in the valleys means its nickname, ‘the three valleys of Scotland’, is pretty apt—and the skiing experience is pretty special here when all three valley lifts are open to visitors.
+Its location in the valleys means its nickname, ‘the three valleys of Scotland’, is pretty apt, and the skiing experience is pretty special here when all three valley lifts are open to visitors.

-For a busy ski resort, some of the slopes here are surprisingly remote—especially on Glas Maol—the highest mountain in the Glenshee Munro range.
+For a busy ski resort, some of the slopes here are surprisingly remote, especially on Glas Maol, the highest mountain in the Glenshee Munro range.

-Specialist skiing insurance with Insure4Sport
+Specialist ski insurance through Insure4Sport